POC vs Prototype vs MVP: A Comparison Guide

 Choose an MVP if you wish to:

-• save budget on rolling out a full-scale product;
+- save your business or startup budget on rolling out a full-scale product;

 Summing up, idea validation and thorough preparation can bring you many gains before starting the full development cycle.
 You can test your ideas early on, polish the product's usability, and find out how actual users interact with the solution.
 It'll allow you to make better conclusions about the product and save resources on developing something unneeded or imperfect.